ertis-research/kafka-ml/README.md

     docker push localhost:5000/backend
     ```

+3. Build the TensorFlow Code Executor and push the image into the local register:
+    ```
+    cd tfexecutor
+    docker build --tag localhost:5000/tfexecutor .
+    docker push localhost:5000/tfexecutor
+    ```

-3. Build the model_training components and push the images into the local register:
+4. Build the model_training components and push the images into the local register:
     ```
     cd model_training
     docker build --tag localhost:5000/model_training .